rukkyme/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

-print result of divided power
+prints result of breath with love